 Accounting and Finance - Master

 Admission is subject to a competitive selection procedure that includes individual interviews with faculty members.
-Shortlisted candidates from overseas will be interviewed in a video conference.
+Shortlisted candidates from overseas will be interviewed in a video conference via Skype.

-Letters of admission will be sent out by the end of June.
+Letters of admission will be sent out by late June - early July.

 Our programs start at the beginning of October.